sentora/sentora-installers/README.md

 * Ubuntu 12.04 and 14.04
 * NEW!
 Debian 7 Support (Debian 8 support pending)

 Tested and working on Debian 7.8.
-It should work on Debian 7.x.
-Debian 6 or older are not supported as obsolete.
+It work on Debian 7.x Debian 6 or older are not supported as obsolete.
 Debian 8 will be added later or as soon it becomes stable.